Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Suggested fix?
-If after you have found and corrected the issue, you remove and clean your aerators from your faucets, then flush the system by running cold water for 5 minutes from your taps it will likely resolve the issue of black particles.
+After you have found and corrected the issue, remove and clean your aerators from your faucets, then flush the system by running cold water for 5 minutes from each of your taps it will likely resolve the issue of black particles.
 If the problem continues after flushing and you have determined that the source is not a rubber gasket/ tube, your hot water heater or a filter, please contact the Water Quality Assurance Laboratory at 321-433-8709.

 After responding to numerous calls concerning "free water testing services" from companies who include in their company titles words like "Florida" and "utilities", Cocoa Utilities representatives are informing customers that the City of Cocoa does not represent these companies or endorse their testing methodology.
 The City of Cocoa meets or exceeds all testing and MCL’s set by regulatory agencies.
 If at any point the city does fall into violation a public notice would be sent out as required by DEP.
 Water treatment salespeople use many tactics, including the sludge test - exaggerating the amount of minerals in water and making it seem harmful.
 The color change test - using a chemical to change water color making the homeowner think the water is contaminated.
 And horror stories - showing news articles about toxic waste, etc. For more information see:

 Information Test & Results Interpretation Brevard County Health Department Ph: (321) 454-7111